-miraDry is a completetely new type of treatment for axillary hyperhidrosis (excessiveÂ underarmÂ sweating) that was cleared by the US FDA in January 2011.
-This is the first novel treatment option of hyperhidrosis to be introduced in nearly 7 years! miraDry is currently being introduced in the US and is available in select locations.
+miraDry (a treatment for axillary hyperhidrosis or excessive underarm sweating) was cleared by the U.S. FDA in January 2011: making it the first novel treatment option for hyperhidrosis to be introduced in nearly 7 years! miraDry now available in North America, Asia Pacific, and Europe.

-As of April 2012, clinical data from two study sites affiliated with the University of British Columbia showed miraDry successful in reducing underarm sweat in over 90% of patients through the final study visit--12 months after treatment.
+In of April 2012, clinical data from two study sites affiliated with the University of British Columbia showed that miraDry was successful in reducing underarm sweat in over 90% of patients through the final study visit (which was 12 months after treatment.)
 The average sweat reduction was 82%.
-And, patients Â rated their satisfaction with the treatment at 90%. miraDry has been developed by Miramar Labs of Sunnyvale, California.Â
+Patients rated their satisfaction with the treatment at 90%.

-While miraDry is promising news for those who suffer with underarm sweating, it cannot be used toÂ treat excessive sweatingÂ in other areas such as sweaty hands or sweaty feet becauseÂ the procedure requires an underlying layer of fat.
-Underarms have this, but hands and feet do not.Â Become familiar with theÂ researchÂ findings, andÂ understand the procedure for miraDry here.
+While miraDry is promising news for those who suffer with underarm sweating, it cannot be used to treat excessive sweating in other areas such as hands or feet because the procedure has been optimized to take into account the physical attributes of the underarms.

-While Miramar Labs is the first and only company to gain official FDA clearance to use electromagnetic energy to combat excessive sweatingÂ through eliminating or damaging sweat glands, the technology has been used safely in other areas of medicine for years.
+While Miramar Labs is the first and only company to gain FDA clearance to use electromagnetic energy to combat excessive sweating through eliminating or damaging sweat glands, the technology has been used safely in other areas of medicine for years.
 Established medical uses of electromagnetic energy include applications for cardiology, cosmetics, general surgery, urology, and oncology.

-Outpatient physician visits for miraDry treatment typically take one hour during which a physician administers local anesthesia (usually lidocaine injections) and then uses the miraDry handheld device to deliver electromagnetic energy non-invasively to the underarms.
-The miraDry device cools the outer layer of the skin and patients usually experience little to no discomfort during the procedure.
-There is minimal to no downtime afterwards.
+The miraDry procedure is performed in the physician's office and typically takes one hour.
+Local anesthesia (usually lidocaine injections) will be administered before starting the treatment.
+Patients usually experience little to no discomfort during the procedure and there is minimal to no downtime afterwards.
 A mild over-the-counter pain medication and ice packs are generally recommended for a few days.
 Most patients are able to return to normal activities or work right after the procedure, and can typically resume exercise within several days.

 "Prior to the miraDry procedure, there were limited options available for treating axillary hyperhidrosis, none of which offered a lasting, non-invasive solution.
 While temporary, non-invasive solutions and local surgery have been available, miraDry provides my patients with the opportunity for a truly lasting solution in a non-invasive office procedure."